StarRocks/starrocks/quick_start/Deploy.md

 # Deployment

-Manual deployment allows users to quickly leverage Doris DB to do operation and maintenance tasks.
+Manual deployment allows users to quickly leverage StarRocks to do operation and maintenance tasks.

 ## Get the Binary Package